Keyword: Art

 CMV: cmv36727

 In this letter, the writer humorously reflects on the honour of having their statue created by Phidias Pigal, despite the amusement it may provoke among locals and the broader public.
-They acknowledge the vanity inherent in such spectacles but emphasise that their genuine gratitude towards their friends, especially the addressee, transcends this vanity.
+He acknowledges the vanity inherent in such spectacles but emphasises that his genuine gratitude towards his friends, especially the addressee, transcends this vanity.
 The writer contrasts the superficial entertainment value of such public displays with their sincere appreciation for the support and recognition they have received.

 Repository: National Library of Russia